 We can be thankful that even the conquistadors saw Raqchi fit to at least partially preserve.
 But the contributions of the Spanish throughout Peru are also breathtaking.
 Off the beaten path, 30 miles from Cusco, the 17th-century church of Andahuaylillas stands as testament to their artistic and religious heritage.
 Don’t be fooled by the nondescript exterior of this cathedral.
 Inside, the artwork is dazzling.
 A rich mix of red and gold hues surrounds a gilded altar.
 Its painted ceilings and frescoed walls have inspired some to compare this church to the Sistine Chapel.

 Untouched cultures … spectacular natural beauty … little-known pockets of rich history.
 This is the other side of Peru, and our small groups allow unfettered access to its glories.
-Read more about our Peruvian Legends tour and our Bolivia & Peru: Andean & Amazonian Culture tour, and call to reserve your space today!
+Read more about our Peruvian Legends tour and call to reserve your space today!